-Prior to repeal of the General Utilities rule, a C corporation with substantial built-in gain in its assets could avoid payment of the corporate level of income tax by distributing assets in kind to its shareholders.
-Repeal of the General Utilities rule now makes such distributions into recognition events at the corporate level. § 311(b)(1).
-However, avoidance of the corporate level of income tax on built-in gains would appear possible by conversion of the C corporation into an S corporation.
-Theoretically, the built-in gain on assets would not be taxed at the corporate level - which was the very essence of the General Utilities rule.
-Section 1374 closes this loophole for those corporations that were not always S corporations. § 1374(c)(1).
-Section 1374(a) imposes the maximum corporate rate of § 11(b) on an S corporation's "net recognized built-in gain" derived in a taxable year during "the recognition period." §§ 1374(a), 1374(b)(1).
-The "recognition period" is the five-year period commencing with the first day that the corporation is an S corporation. § 1374(d)(7)(A); Reg. § 1.1374-1(d).
+Prior to repeal of the General Utilities rule, a C corporation with substantial builtin gain in its assets could avoid payment of the corporate level of income tax by distributing assets in kind to its shareholders.
+Repeal of the General Utilities rule now makes such distributions into recognition events at the corporate level. $\S$ 311(b)(1).
+However, avoidance of the corporate level of income tax on built-in gains would appear possible by conversion of the C corporation into an S corporate level - which was the very essence of the General Utilities rule.
+Section 1374 closes this loophole for those corporations that were not always S corporations. $\S$ 1374(c)(1).
+Section 1374(a) imposes the maximum corporate rate of $\S$ 11(b) on an S corporation's "net recognized built-in gain" derived in a taxable year during "the recognition period." $\S$ 1374(a), 1374(b)(1).
+The "recognition period" is the five-year period commencing with the first day that the corporation is an S corporation. $\S$ 1374(d)(7)(A); Reg. § 1.1374-1(d).